-The toilet can leak for many reasons.
+Toilets can leak for many reasons.
 If the problem is with the flapper, it will cost you less than $30.
-But, if the problem is still not solved, hiring a professional is a must.
-The service call can cost up to $100, and you will need to buy the parts.
-It might seem like a big expense now, but it can save you lots of money in the future.
-Some minor leaks can cost you $800-1000 a year, but if your toilet is always running, the annual cost could go up to $2000.
+But, if the problem is still not solved with a replacement flapper, hiring a professional is a must.
+The service call can cost up to $100, and you will need to buy parts.
+It might seem like a big expense now, but calling in a professional early can save you lots of money in the future.
+Some minor leaks can cost you $800-1000 a year or even up to $2000 if not fixed quickly..

 Cost of Replacing a Toilet

-On average, it will cost you between $100 and $200 to replace the toilet.
-However, it doesn’t include the price of a new unit, only the labor of the plumber.
-Note that the average installation time is between 3-4 hours and a plumber’s rate is around $60 per hour.
-If you already have a toilet installed, you will need to pay up to $50 to remove it.
+On average, it will cost you between $100 and $200 in labor to replace a toilet, considering the average installation time is between 3-4 hours and a plumber’s rate is around $60 per hour.
+If you already have a toilet installed, you will also need to pay up to $50 to remove it.
 These rates don’t include the cost for the new toilet itself, which can be another few hundred dollars as discussed above.

 How Do Plumbers Charge?

 The cost of having a plumber fix your toilet varies between countries.
 However, in the United States, it costs an average of $120-300 to have your toilet fixed.
-A working hour costs $70-140, while some repairs have a fixed price.
+Typically, a working hour costs $60-140, although some repairs have a fixed price.
 For example, unclogging a toilet costs around $200 on average.
-Some plumbers might even charge you to take a look at the problem, but they will deduct it if you hire them.
-Also, note that if you call a plumber during holidays or after hours, you will need to pay more.
+Some plumbers might also charge you to take a look at the problem, but they will deduct the cost if you hire them to fix the issue.
+Also, note that if you call a plumber during holidays or after hours, you will likely need to pay more.